muftring/iu-statistics/README.md

 1. generate a sample of people to survey (random selection)
 2. randomly assign people to treatment and control groups in an experiment (random assignment)

+A **sample survey** is a data collection method where a sample of people are randomly selected from a population and interviewed.
+The interview could be an in-person interview, telephone interview (or online chat), or a self-administered questionnaire.

+**Experiment**: a planned study, the purpose of which is to compare responses of subjects on some measurable outcome.
+The subjects are often exposed to different conditions, which may (or may not) have some impact on the outcome.
+The plan for assigning a subject to a treatment is called **experimental design**.
+Use of a randomization process to determine which treatment a subject receives is a best practice.

+**Treatment**: a condition in the experimental study (e.g., receiving a real drug vs. receiving a placebo)

 > **Caution!** observational studies often rely on sample data that were not randomly selected from the population of interest. <p> *What challenges arise when this happens?*

 An **observational study** is a study in which data are self-reported by subjects.
 There is no random procedure in place.